-First time expectant mothers are not really aware of the Pre-Conception Do’s and Dont’s perhaps because they are totally unaware of them or they choose to ignore them.
+First-time expectant mothers are not aware of the Pre-Conception Do’s and Dont’s perhaps because they are unaware of them or they choose to ignore them.
 There is also another set of people who believe in several myths.
 This article will discuss important pre-conception counseling and related content such as diet and supplements, genetic diseases and infections, exercises, yoga, smoking, and alcohol, among others.

 The article also discusses pre-conception medical counseling.
 This information is very useful for women who are planning on having a baby, as it facilitates their decision for conceiving in the future.